Speeding up the analysis of C and C++ code through distributed build systems (Incredibuild)

 Depending on the type of a checked project, the analysis of PVS-Studio is launched either through the PVS-Studio_Cmd.exe (for MSBuild projects) utility, or using the utility for monitoring the calls of the compiler - CLMonitor.exe \ Standalone.exe (for any build system).
 Further, one of these utilities will first run the preprocessor (cl.exe, clang.exe for Visual C++ projects, for the rest – the same process that was used for compilation) for each checked file, and then - the C++ analyzer PVS-Studio.exe.

 Setting the value of 'ThreadCount' option to more than '16' (or more than a number of processor cores, if processor possesses more than 16 cores) is available only in PVS-Studio Enterprise license.
-Please contact us to order a license.
+You can request the trial Enterprise license here.

 These processes run concurrently, depending on the 'PVS-Studio|Options...|Common AnalyzerSettings|ThreadCount' setting.
 By increasing the number of concurrently scanned files, with the help of this setting, and distributing the execution of these processes to remote machines, you can significantly (several times) reduce the total analysis time.

 An example of Incredibuild configuration

 Here is an example of speeding up the PVS-Studio analysis by using the Incredibuild distributed system.
 For this we'll need an IBConsole management utility.
 We will use the Automatic Interception Interface, which allows remotely executing any process, intercepted by this system.
 Launching of the IBConsole utility for distributed analysis using PVS-Studio will look as follows:

 ibconsole /command=analyze.bat /profile=profile.xml